ULL-ESIT-PL/babel-learning/doc/plugin-options.md

 # Plugin Options

+## Passing plugin options to the visitor methods

 If you would like to let your users customize the behavior of your Babel plugin you can accept plugin specific options which users can specify like in the file [/src/state/babel.config2.json](/src/state/babel.config2.json):